 Scabies.
 Typical scabies rash showing unroofed papules secondary to scratching.
 Several small burrows are also seen.
 (Photo contributor: George W. Turiansky, MD.)

 Norwegian Scabies.
 Overwhelming scabies infestation causing “crusted scabies” in this patient with HIV.
-Hyperinfestations involve thousands to ...
+Hyperinfestations involve thousands ...